SripathCh/Project4_M/README.md

-# k-means_algorithm
+# Movie_review_analysis
 This is an assignment in the data mining course.
-All the students were asked to code k-means algorithm without using certain libraries
+All the students were asked to perform movie review analysis using k-means algorithm without using certain libraries